Trusted by 100,000+ organizations globally

 Alongside office equipment and staff belongings, healthcare administrators must ensure that numerous valuable and potentially dangerous assets remain safe from external threats.
 Staff must offer patients a way to store their personal belongings in a safe environment, as well as deploy user-friendly access control to protect vulnerable patients in private accommodation.

-Additionally, healthcare access control systems prevent unauthorized access to prescription drugs, sensitive medical equipment and hospital computer systems containing identifiable personal data.
-Securing such assets behind monitored hospital access control systems limits the risk of intrusions and ensures entry logs are recorded to best identify potential incidents.
+Additionally, hospital security access control systems prevent unauthorized access to prescription drugs, sensitive medical equipment and hospital computer systems containing identifiable personal data.
+Securing such assets, such as those for pharmacy security, behind monitored hospital access control systems limits the risk of intrusions and ensures entry logs are recorded to best identify potential incidents.

 Unlike traditional businesses, hospitals are open 24/7 and must accommodate public access to different areas of the facility.
 Patients and visitors must be able to easily access reception areas and waiting rooms, but various wards, surgeries, storage areas and staff rooms must be appropriately secured behind varying levels of security clearance.